 Driving Down The Mountain

-If you are in a vehicle with engine brakes, you should use them.
-These will help the engine to slow you down, you will only need to “tap” your breaks if you accelerate faster than you need to be traveling.
+If you are in a vehicle with a diesel engine, then you will use the engine brakes to slow you down.
+You will only need to “tap” your breaks if you accelerate faster than you need to be traveling.

-Use the lower gears of your vehicle.
 If you have an automatic engine, there is a “manual” setting or an L1, L2, L3.
-Use those if the grade is large.
+You will need to use these if the grade is large.
 Then you will only need to “tap” your breaks occasionally to slow you down.

 Do NOT “ride” your breaks.
 The goal is to proceed down the pass without burning your breaks.
 Once the breaks get hot, they will not stop.
 As you accelerate, gently apply your breaks for short periods, being in the lower gears will help the engine slow your vehicle down giving you better control and less need for the breaks.